Name: Erin Walsh

-Years lived in: Rented for 4 months
+Years lived in: 4 months, renting

 Erin moved from Buffalo, New York just four short months ago, but has already made this eclectic East Nashville space feel like home.
 The rental is a carriage house, owned by an elderly couple (who according to Erin are the sweetest landlords) and has been renovated with a unique style and focus on functional space.

 Erin has styled the one-bedroom home with incredible flair, mixing vintage pieces with modern furniture and artisan-made accents.
 She herself is an artist, designing and making the incredible leather dream-catchers you see throughout her home.
 Erin is also a self-proclaimed plant addict and says she "wanders down to the local flower shop at least once a week."
 Living in such a vibrant community, close to shops, restaurants and bars adds even more charm to this already adorable house!

 My Style: It's a mixed bag, I suppose mainly Organic Modern with bits of Mid-Century Modern and a little Bohemian thrown in.

 Inspiration: Nature has been the biggest inspiration for me in my creative work, and my living space.
 I really appreciate organic materials; the colors, quality and textures.
 I also spend an embarrassing amount of time on Pinterest looking through ideas, it's such an amazing resource.

 Favorite Element: I love the openness of the main floor, especially the kitchen area.
 The high ceiling and windows make it such a light, airy space.
 I also love the unique trim details the designer used when he built the space.